neutor/bite-sized-aws/static-s3-website/Readme.md

 This template creates AWS infrastructure needed to host a static website.
 The helper Bash script is an example of publishing the website content from local machine.

+Note: you need to have AWS Route53 Hosted Zone already created for the domain.
+Copy its "Hosted Zone Id" to use later.

 ## Features:

 - SSL Certificate, HTTPS